The one attribute too often missing-in-action, and what really drives connection, communication, and effective leadership is empathy.

 It’s very different from feeling sorry for another’s predicament, which is sympathy.

 “I’m so sorry for your loss.”

 “I’m sorry to hear you lost your job.”

 Whilst we may be sorry, we are however disconnected from the human emotions that the other person may be experiencing.

-An empathetic response acknowledges those emotions and recognise how it would make us feel.
+An empathetic response acknowledges those emotions and recognises how it would make us feel.

 “I can’t begin to imagine what you’re going through right now, please know I am here to support you in any way I can during this difficult time.”

 “It must be really tough after having put in so much time and effort to make the grade.”

 As a leader, manager or business owner, being empathetic demonstrates that you care about the wellbeing of those who work for you or with you, and that you will stand by them at those times when things go pear-shaped.
 It drives a workplace culture where care and compassion are seen to matter.

 Brene Brown makes the distinction between empathy and sympathy in this short video: